trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 *Figure: Showing counts of alerts generated for each TCA type*

-The details on the TCA table are described below.
+The subsequent Threshold crossing *Alert Group* Table presents the following detailed information:

 | Column            | Description                                                                             |
 | ----------------- | --------------------------------------------------------------------------------------- |